rlipsc/polymorph/README.md

   - `errEntityOverflow`: control how exceeding the maximum number of entities is reported.
   - `errCaseComponent`: control how invalid component types in `caseComponent` is reported.
   - `errIncompleteOwned`: control what happens when owned components passed to `addComponent` do not fully satisfy their owner system.

+# Compile switches

+- `-d:ecsLog`: use this switch to `echo` the ECS generation process.

+  This includes:
+    - component generation information,
+    - system generation information,
+    - the system execution order in the wrapper proc created by `commitSystems`.

+- `-d:ecsLogDetails`: this expands on `ecsLog` and includes:
+  - the ECS compile options used for systems and components,
+  - details about each stage of the compile process by identity,
+  - the creation for `delete`, `construct`, and `clone`,
+  - operations such as `newEntityWith`, `addComponents` and `removeComponents`,
+  - events triggered within operations,
+  - event chains within system `onAdded`/`onRemoved` events.

+- `-d:ecsPerformanceHints`: displays compile time information for tuning memory access patterns.
+  This includes:
+    - read/write component instance field access within a system; when there are many field accesses, it may be worth considering a read/update/write pattern and use `access` and/or `update`,
+    - use of remove/delete in a system that has incurred an iteration checks,

+- `-d:ecsLogCode`: outputs the generated code from `registerComponents`, `makeEcs`, and `commitSystems`, along with any ECS operations performed up to this point to a log file for inspection.
+This can be useful for low level debugging or performance reasons, or just to understand the raw logic generated from the ECS design.

+  Useful things in the code log:
+  - storage variables and access machinery for components and systems,
+  - the output of `macro` operations such as `newEntityWith`, `addComponents`, and `removeComponents`,
+  - `proc` operations such `construct`, `clone`, and `delete`,
+  - how events are expanded within operations in the design.

+  Note that any generated code *after* the above operations has to be manually 'flushed' with `flushGenLog()`.
+The log will then include subsequent operations.

+  > **Important note**: as Nim doesn't currently allow you to output to files at compile time, the log is generated at compile time but written at ***run time***.
+In other words, using this switch will bulk your output executable and write a static string at program startup.

+  The log file is named `ecs_code_log.nim` and will be placed in the same path as the executable when run.
+This file isn't actually runnable as it doesn't include the full program context, and the `.nim` extension is just a hint for editors to use syntax highlighting.

 # Performance considerations